Wayner Lake Outpost - Ontario, Canada

-Wayner Lake is non stop Walleye and Northern Pike action as well as fishing for Sturgeon and Whitefish.
+Wayner Lake brings non-stop Walleye and Northern Pike action as well as fishing for Sturgeon and Whitefish.
 This lake has produced Northern Pike over fifty inches.
-The cabin sleeps 4 people.
+The cabin sleeps, 4 people.

 Wayner Lake is a fabulous fishing lake.
-It's just stuffed with Walleye, Trophy Northern Pike, Whitefish and Sturgeon.
+It's stuffed with walleye, northern pike, whitefish, and sturgeon.
 It was traditionally used only as a Moose hunting camp and has been left as a lake that is practically un-fished.
 You can expect to find fishing just as good as it was a hundred years ago.
 The fishing in this lake is so good that we want to keep it that way so the lake has been designated as a catch-&-consume only lake.
 That means you can catch and eat as many fish as you want while staying at the cabin but you cannot take fish home with you.

 Wayner Lake is just north of the Ogoki Reservoir and the Sketch River, which runs through the lake, flows into the Ogoki River.
 The river is constantly supplying the lake with fresh water and food along with providing perfect spawning habitat.

 - Shoreline: 18 miles

 - Fish Species: Walleye, Northern Pike, Sturgeon & Whitefish

 - Best Known For: Non-Stop Walleyes action, Monster Northern Pike over 50"

 Walleyes average around two pounds but during a day of catching fifty to one hundred fish, you should get a few Walleyes over five pounds.
 During a week of fishing, you will catch a few in the six to eight pound range and a few lucky guests will catch trophies over ten pounds.